mhagenow01/ECE532ClassifierComparison/README.md

 * sci-kit learn

 #### Usage
-The code is tested using Ubuntu 18.04.
+NOTE: The code is tested using Ubuntu 18.04.
 The code for loading CSV files is based on a linux filesystem.
 For a different filesystem, minor changes may be required in /Code/PreProcessData.py.

 All of the main report results can be run using the runExperiments script in the code directory.
 Note: These scripts assume that your